 Skills to sharpen while working in obstetrics & gynaecology in the NHS

 While working in Obstetrics and Gynaecology in the NHS, there are numerous skills you will learn which can be adapted in other departments:

 Breaking bad news

-Like other medical departments, you may have to unfortunately break bad news to patients (especially with miscarriages, failed pregnancy, ectopic pregnancy).
+Like other medical departments, you may have to, unfortunately, break the bad news to patients (especially with miscarriages, failed pregnancy, ectopic pregnancy).
 While this is usually done by seniors, situations arise which may lead you to do it.
-While there is no ‘correct’ way to do it, (in my opinion) the best way to learn is to watch a senior do it a couple of times.
-Initially you may struggle but with time, you will develop your own way.
+While there is no correct way to do it, (in my opinion) the best way to learn is to watch a senior do it a couple of times.
+Initially, you may struggle but with time, you will develop your own way.

-As a SHO, one of the duties is to assist in theatres.
-This is the perfect opportunity to build your surgical skills, if you are interested in doing so- initially by assisting, then closing skin and then gradually performing the cesarean section as chief surgeon.
-Other opportunities also include repair of episiotomies and perineal tears- they are usually done by the midwives but if complex, requires a doctor to repair.
+As an SHO, one of the duties is to assist in theatres.
+This is the perfect opportunity to build your surgical skills if you are interested in doing so- initially by assisting, then closing skin and then gradually performing the cesarean section as chief surgeon.
+Other opportunities also include repair of episiotomies and perineal tears- they are usually done by the midwives but if complex requires a doctor to repair.
 You also assist in laparoscopic surgeries like hysterectomies, salpingectomy etc.

 Rotation in Obstetrics & Gynaecology as a GP Trainee

 Obstetrics and Gynaecology is a common hospital rotation for GP trainees.
 In fact, during my placement, the number of GP trainees far outnumbered gynaecology trainees!
 This placement provides you with ample opportunities to complete your Workplace Based Assessments.

 This rotation provides a perfect opportunity to complete CEPS for 2 of the basic intimate examinations required- breast and female genital examination- including speculum and bimanual pelvic examination.